Alita (Battle Angel Alita): Battle Angel Alita

 After Hugo's death, the grieving Alita ran away from home.
 She was found crying in a bar by Esdoc, a former Top League Motorball player, who talked her into signing a 12-race contract.
 To keep her from quitting, Esdoc secretly sold Alita's Berserker Body to the mad scientist Desty Nova.
 Alita's final and greatest match was against Jashugan, the Top League champion whose mastery of chi' enabled him to surpass the limits of his body despite having been mortally wounded.
 Alita was defeated but survived the fight to become the champion.
 She then retired from Motorball and lived as a civilian for two years, taking up music and often performing as a bar singer.
 Later on, Desty Nova attached Zapan's brain to the Berserker Body, creating a rampaging monster that killed Ido and destroyed Bar New Kansas.
-Promising to resurrect Ido, Nova provided Alita with a Smith & Wesson Model 610 revolver and a capsule containing collapser, an agent designed to destroy Berserker cells.
-After a battle that almost ended in Zapan assimilating her, Alita managed to shoot Zapan with the collapser-loaded hollow-point bullets.
+Promising to resurrect Ido, Nova provided Alita with a Smith & Wesson Model 610 revolver and a capsule containing collapser, a nanite agent designed to destroy Berserker cells.
+After a battle that almost ended in Zapan assimilating her, Alita managed to shoot and kill Zapan with the collapser-loaded hollow-point bullets.
 She was then apprehended by Factory forces and sentenced to death for the Class A crime of using a firearm.